Latest News Visit cherrywork.com

 SHARE

-Hello everyone!
-In the recent past, I have been exploring so many SAP BTP capabilities as part of my work and out of interest.
 This is my first blog post on the enterprise-messaging capability of SAP.
 This service allows components to communicate through asynchronous events and distributes business events from SAP and non-SAP sources across hybrid landscapes.

 Introduction